Writing for the Web

 - Hyperlink phrases rather than words, whenever possible.
 Because users search for swaths of color, they'll find a hyperlink of two or more words more easily than a one-word link.

 - When linking to PDFs (or other external documents), signal that you're doing so.
-For example, it you're linking to a PDF, include "PDF" after the file name and include the size of the file.
+For example, it you're linking to a PDF, include "PDF" after the file name.
+PDFs in Cascade must be remediated for accessibility.
+Alerting users to file size is not as important these days, but you might consider adding it for very large files.
 (See the following examples.)

-- Admission_Application.pdf (34KB)—This contains the actual file name.
+- Admission_Application.pdf (44MB)—This contains the actual file name.

-- Board of Trustees Meeting Minutes (PDF 42KB)—This link describes the document; it does not use the actual file name.
+- Board of Trustees Meeting Minutes (PDF 44MB)—This link describes the document; it does not use the actual file name.